Last updated on 14 July 2022 by Robert Bateman (Privacy and Data Protection Research Writer at TermsFeed)

 Note that Smoothwall states that its Terms and Conditions are "governed by and construed in accordance with law of England."
 This is because certain principles and terminology are interpreted differently in different places.

 The following clauses are usually contained in an EULA, but not a Terms and Conditions agreement.
-If you're creating a Terms and Conditions agreement, click here to skip ahead.

 Most EULAs begin with a section that grants the user a license to use the product.